Gabe Kidd: Bullet Club War Dogs and Unbound Co. (2023–2026)

 The duo attempted to rebound the following month, entering the annual World Tag League, competing in the A-Block.
 Kidd and Coughlin finished joint top of their block, with 10 points, advancing to the semi-final round.
 In the semi-final round, the duo were defeated by Bishamon, eliminating them from the tournament.
 On 17 March 2024 it was reported that Kidd had re-signed with NJPW.
 Kidd participated in the 2024 New Japan Cup, where he defeated Callum Newman in the first round, but would be eliminated by Shingo Takagi in the second.
 At Sakura Genesis, Kidd attacked Takagi after the latter defeated Evil for the NEVER Openweight Championship and cut a worked shoot promo, criticizing NJPW, spitting in the face of NJPW President Hiroshi Tanahashi, and then challenged Takagi for his championship.
 On night 2 of Wrestling Dontaku, Kidd was unsuccessful in winning the championship from Takagi.
 On 11 May he defeated Eddie Kingston in a No Ropes Last Man Standing match at Resurgence to become the youngest ever Strong Openweight Champion.
-On June 9, Kidd appeared in Pro Wrestling Noah, teaming with Jake Lee, who was aligned with Bullet Club War Dogs, to face All Rebellion's Kaito Kiyomiya and Kenoh in a double count out.
+On 9 June Kidd appeared in Pro Wrestling Noah, teaming with Jake Lee, who was aligned with Bullet Club War Dogs, to face All Rebellion's Kaito Kiyomiya and Kenoh in a double count out.
 During the match, Kidd busted open Kiyomiya, though afterwards Kiyomiya got the upper hand and proclaimed that the GHC Heavyweight Championship wasn't for him to own and that he would return the "bloodbath" in their title match.
-On June 16, at Grand Ship In Yokohama, Kidd unsuccessfully challenged Kiyomiya for the GHC Heavyweight title, ending Bullet Club War Dogs' feud with Kiyomiya's All Rebellion.
-From July 20 and August 14, Kidd took part in the 2024 G1 Climax finishing the tournament with a record of four wins and five losses, failing to advance to the play-off match of the tournament.
+On 16 June at Grand Ship In Yokohama, Kidd unsuccessfully challenged Kiyomiya for the GHC Heavyweight title, ending Bullet Club War Dogs' feud with Kiyomiya's All Rebellion.
+From 20 July and 14 August, Kidd took part in the 2024 G1 Climax finishing the tournament with a record of four wins and five losses, failing to advance to the play-off match of the tournament.
 For the 2024 World Tag League, Kidd teamed with the newest War Dogs addition Sanada, where they were placed in A-Block.
 The duo finished at the top of their block and advanced to the grand finals, where they lost to Tetsuya Naito and Hiromu Takahashi.